proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 *   -P: Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
     Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted.

+*   -u: optional, sets uncore min/max frequency to minimum value.

+*   -U: optional, sets uncore min/max frequency to maximum value.

+*   -i (frequency index): optional, sets uncore frequency to frequency index value, by setting min and max values to be the same.

 *   --config (port,queue,lcore)[,(port,queue,lcore)]: determines which queues from which ports are mapped to which cores.

-*   --enable-jumbo: optional, enables jumbo frames

 *   --max-pkt-len: optional, maximum packet length in decimal (64-9600)

 *   --no-numa: optional, disables numa awareness

-*   --empty-poll: Traffic Aware power management.
-See below for details
+*   --telemetry:  Telemetry mode.

+*   --pmd-mgmt: PMD power management mode.

+*   --max-empty-polls : Number of empty polls to wait before entering sleep state.
+Applies to --pmd-mgmt mode only.

+*   --pause-duration: Set the duration of the pause callback (microseconds).
+Applies to --pmd-mgmt mode only.

+*   --scale-freq-min: Set minimum frequency for scaling.
+Applies to --pmd-mgmt mode only.

+*   --scale-freq-max: Set maximum frequency for scaling.
+Applies to --pmd-mgmt mode only.

 See :doc:`l3_forward` for details.
 The L3fwd-power example reuses the L3fwd command line options.